 When it comes to choosing a layer 1 blockchain platform, there are a few things you need to consider.
-First, think about what your needs are as a user of the network and what you want to use the blockchain platform for.
-From here, you can compare blockchains, analyze the strengths and weaknesses of each, and decide the best one based on your needs.
+First, think about what your needs are as a user of the blockchain ecosystem and what you want to use the base layer of blockchain platform for.
+From here, you can compare other blockchains together, analyze the strengths and weaknesses of each, and decide the best one based on your needs.

 As always, feel free to reach out to us if you have any questions, concerns, comments, or feedback.